xTankky/portfolio/README.md

 If there's anything to say about this, feel free to contact me.
 Otherwise, I'll still be working on this from time to time.

+PS : I'm not a native English speaker so if there is awful errors, please let me know =) !